 In a voice vote, the Senate Finance Committee, as expected, confirmed John Koskinen to be the next chief tax collector.
 The earliest the full Senate could vote would be on Monday.

 Koskinen is a 74-year-old lawyer with little tax experience, but is an adept manager with a reputation as a trouble-shooter.
 He would replace the IRS's acting commissioner, Danny Werfel.

 Koskinen would join the IRS as it recovers from its worst crisis in more than a decade.
-In May, the agency apologized for targeting conservative political groups inappropriately and the furor that ensued cost then-acting Commissioner Steve Miller his job.
+In May, the agency apologized for targeting conservative political groups inappropriately and the furor that ensued cost Werfel his job.

 Before the committee vote, some Republicans complained that Democrats rushed Koskinen's nomination.
 His confirmation hearing ended on Wednesday, leaving little time for following up, they said.

 Republican Senator Pat Roberts said he voted against Koskinen out of "frustration" with the way Republicans had been treated by Democrats, who have a majority in the 100-member Senate.